ricardogoncalves03/football_league/README.md

 ## Running the Program

-To run the program, ensure you have Rust installed.
-Navigate to the project directory and run:

 Ensure you have Rust installed on your system.
 If not, install it from [rust-lang.org](https://www.rust-lang.org/).

 Clone the repository: